M230 chain gun: Development

-In 1972, Hughes Helicopters began a company-funded research effort to design a single machine gun to fire the U.S. Army's M50 20 mm round.
-By April 1973, the program had fired test rounds in more powerful 30 mm WECOM linked ammunition, from a prototype (A model).
-In January 1975 a model "C" was added, a linkless version for the proposed Advanced Attack Helicopter YAH-64; the helicopter was eventually adopted as the AH-64 Apache, with the model C as standard armament.
+In 1972, Hughes Helicopters began a company-funded research effort to design a machine gun to fire the U.S. Army's M50 20 mm round.
+By April 1973, the program had fired test rounds of more powerful 30 mm WECOM linked ammunition, from a prototype (A model).
+In January 1975, a model C was added, a linkless version for the proposed Advanced Attack Helicopter YAH-64; the helicopter was eventually adopted as the AH-64 Apache, with the model C as standard armament.
 The linked ammunition version was intended for use on the AH-1S Cobra as the M230E1, but was later dropped.

 Design

 Apache and DAP mounts

-The M230 Chain Gun is the "Area Weapon System" on the Boeing AH-64 Apache attack helicopter and is also used on the MH-60L Direct Action Penetrator (DAP).
-The M230 is mounted on the chin turret.
+The M230 Chain Gun is used on the MH-60L Direct Action Penetrator.
+It is also the Area Weapon System on the Boeing AH-64 Apache attack helicopter, mounted on the chin turret.
 It uses a 2 hp electric motor to fire 30 mm linkless ammunition at a rate of 625±25 rounds per minute.
-The practical rate of fire is about 300 rounds per minute with a 10-minute cooling period as the gun is air cooled.
+The air-cooled gun's practical rate of fire is about 300 rounds per minute with a 10-minute cooling period.
 The gun has a positive cook-off safety for open bolt clearing, and double ram prevention.
 Spent casings are ejected overboard through the bottom of the gun.

 The mount on the AH-64 uses secondary hydraulics to move the gun.
-The elevation is provided via a single hydraulic actuator located on the gun's centerline just forward of the pivot point.
-The gun is spring-loaded to return to its centerline stowed position with the barrel angled up about eleven degrees in the event of a loss of hydraulic power.
-This allows the gun, which is mounted below the copilot station, to collapse cleanly into its designed space between the pilot stations in the event of a hard landing.
-This prevents the gun from entering the pilot's stations and becoming a hazard.
+The elevation is provided via a single hydraulic actuator on the gun's centerline just forward of the pivot point.
+The gun is spring-loaded to return to its centerline stowed position with the barrel angled up about 11 degrees if hydraulic power is lost.
+This allows the gun, which is mounted below the copilot station, to collapse into a space between the pilots' stations in a hard landing.

-The Apache is capable of carrying up to 1,200 rounds for the gun in a device known as the 12-PAK, designed and manufactured by Meggitt Defense Systems, Inc. However, utilization by the US Army of a special internal fuel tank, the Robertson IAFS (known as the "Robby Tank" to the crews), reduces this capacity to 300 rounds.
-The ammunition is loaded into the AH-64D Longbow Apache by armament personnel using an aircraft-mounted motorized loader and special ammunition handling tray.
-The AH-64A requires specialized ground support equipment for loading.
+The Apache can carry up to 1,200 rounds for the gun in a device known as the 12-PAK, designed and manufactured by Meggitt Defense Systems, Inc. However, U.S. Army Apaches can carry only 300 because they also have a special internal fuel tank, the Robertson IAFS (known as the "Robby Tank" to the crews).
+Ammunition is loaded into the Apache by armament personnel using specialized ground support equipment: an aircraft-mounted motorized loader and special ammunition handling tray.